Fullness of life

 Meaningful meditation offers individuals the space to find peace and to experience life more richly within.

 The guided meditations, reflections and teaching offered draw on modern techniques as well as ancient contemplative traditions that consider a person's body, mind and spirit.
+They always focus on a 'meaningful theme'.

 Significantly better than a mindfulness course I’d previously done, the classes gave more freedom to explore meaning.
 The weekly slot was wonderful and I gained a lot from the course. - Paula